security-egg/securityegg/_posts/2021-05-01-cyber-defense-path.md

     </li>
     <li style="margin-top: 1rem">
      <i><b>Which transport layer protocol would be best suited to transmit a live video?</b></i><br>
-	I remember a nice meme about Skype and how the most time of a video call is like "Can you hear me?".
+	I remember a nice meme about Skype and how most of the time of a video call is like "Can you hear me?".
 A protocol that can ensure data loss but, it's ok, we care mostly for the speed.
 It's the UDP.
     </li>
   </ul>